JustinLove/ohol-docker/notes.md

 ## Notes

-Cross-Compiler runs, but errors on a windows socket file
-- apply Winsock patch?
 - stgit in general
-- get working
-- cp cross/* source/minorGems/game/platforms/SDL/
+  - been running in host so far
+  - will not run without setting git user
-- work out windows issues
+- work out using container on windows

 - break down build scripts
 - setting updates